xcore/sc_sdram_burst/app_sdram_demo/doc_quickstart/quickstart.rst

    #.
 Examine the application code.
 In xTIMEcomposer navigate to the ``src`` directory under app_sdram_demo and double click on the ``app_sdram_demo.xc`` file within it.
 The file will open in the central editor window.
    #.
 Find the main function and note that it runs the ``application()`` function on a single logical core.
    #.
 Find the ``sdram_buffer_write`` function within ``application()``.
 There are 4 SDRAM I/O commands: ``sdram_buffer_write``, ``sdram_buffer_read``, ``sdram_full_page_write``, ``sdram_full_page_read``.
 They must all be followed by a ``sdram_wait_until_idle`` before another I/O command may be issued.
 When the ``sdram_wait_until_idle`` returns then the data is now at it destination.
 This functionality allows the application to be getting on with something else whilst the SDRAM server is busy with the I/O.
    #.
-There is no need to explictly refresh the SDRAM as this is managed by the ``sdram_server``.
+There is no need to explicitly refresh the SDRAM as this is managed by the ``sdram_server``.

-Try the Benchmark and Regressession Demo ........................................
+Try the Benchmark and Regression Demo ........................................

 After completing this demo there are two more application to try:
   #. ``app_sdram_benchmark`` benchmarks the performance of the module.
 It does no correctness testing but instead tests the throughput of the SDRAM server.
   #. ``app_sdram_regress`` this demo runs a series of regression tests of increasing difficulty, beginning from using a single core for the sdram_server with one core loaded progressing to all cores being loaded to simulate an XCore under full load.

+Note that these are both tools, each of which don't terminate.
+They are designed to test the SDRAM and as such run indefinitely

 To try these repeat the procedure in "Import and Build the Application" but with either ``app_sdram_benchmark`` or ``app_sdram_regress``.

 Try Other Application Demos which use the SDRAM ...............................................

-There are two other siognificant application demos which utilise this component.
+There are two other significant application demos which utilise this component.

-   * The Display Controller Demo combines the SDRAM Slice with the XA-SK-SCR480 LCD Slice Card to create a fully functioning 480x272 display controller, with the SDRAM actig as the framebuffer, :ref:`Display_Controller_Demo_Quickstart`.
+   * The Display Controller Demo combines the SDRAM Slice with the XA-SK-SCR480 LCD Slice Card to create a fully functioning 480x272 display controller, with the SDRAM acting as the framebuffer, :ref:`Display_Controller_Demo_Quickstart`.
    * The Audio Reverb Demo utilises the SDRAM component to store enough audio samples to create large audio delay lines, which are a required component of various audio effects.
 In this case, a reverberation effect is demonstrated.